To learn about Weak Password Test (WPT), read the sections below or watch a brief Weak Password Test (WPT) video.

 - User Account Control (UAC) enabled

-You should also run this test on a system other than your DC as the scanning process can temporarily generate significant network traffic and central processing unit (CPU) usage.
+We recommend running this test on a system other than your DC, as the scanning process can temporarily generate significant network traffic and central processing unit (CPU) usage.

 For installation, you will need the following information:

-- A license key that you received upon signing up for the test
+- The license key that you received via email upon signing up for the test.

-- A domain name of your AD.
+- The domain name of your AD.
 For example, MyDomain.com or MyDomain.local.

-Note: For the test to run successfully, the credentials you use to connect to your AD with Weak Password Test must have Replicating Directory Changes and Replicating Directory Changes All permissions enabled.
-This permission allows you to obtain a copy of your password table for analysis.
+Note: For the test to run successfully, the credentials you use to connect to your AD with WPT must have Replicating Directory Changes and Replicating Directory Changes All permissions enabled.
+These permissions allow you to obtain a copy of your password table for analysis.